delphidabbler/codesnip-faq/SourceCode.md

 The MPL v1.1 and the GPL / LGPL are not considered to be compatible.
 Therefore you can't use MPL v1.1 code in your project.

 There is an exception in the case of source code covered by the MPL / GPL / LGPL tri-license which is GPL / LGPL compatible.

+<sup>**1**</sup> This license file relates to the current release.
+Versions for other releases etc. may vary slightly.
+Look at the file `License.html` for the release you are interested in.

 ## FAQ 11